TheInsightLayer/insight-layer-starter/README.md

-│   ├── 8_Add_Insight_From_File.py   # Upload a file and generate a new insight from it │   ├── 9_Add_Insight_From_SQL.py    # Paste a SQL query and generate a new insight │   ├── 10_Add_Insight_From_Notes.py # Paste manual notes to convert into a structured InsightUnit │   ├── 11_New_Insight_Sources.py    # Combine manual and external insight generation options (future UX hub) ├── src/
+│   ├── 8_Add_Insight_From_File.py   # Upload a file and generate a new insight from it │   ├── 9_Add_Insight_From_SQL.py    # Paste a SQL query and generate a new insight │   ├── 10_Add_Insight_From_Notes.py # Paste manual notes to convert into a structured InsightUnit │   ├── 11_New_Insight_Sources.py    # Central UX hub for insight capture methods
+├── src/
 │   ├── graph/                      # Task parsing, prompt building, insight writing │   ├── memory/                     # Vector memory, schema, logging
-│   ├── utils/                      # Scoring, review tools, insight pushers
+│   ├── utils/                      # Scoring, review tools, wrappers, insight pushers │   │   ├── wrappers.py             # wrap_as_insight_unit_* helpers for file, SQL, notes
 ├── agents/                         # LangGraph agent pipelines
 ├── tools/                          # LangChain-compatible insight tools
 ├── configs/                        # Agent input, thresholds, graph layout